 Shared Services - SHC and LPCH share certain departments, including facilities design and construction, materials management, managed care contracting, payroll, compliance, risk management and general services.
 Shared service costs are included in the respective categories on the consolidated statements of operations and changes in net assets, and are allocated between SHC and LPCH based on negotiated rates.
-Reimbursement received from LPCH totaled \$20,438 and \$20,161 for the years ended August 31, 2010 and 2009, respectively, and is reflected in the consolidated statements of operations and changes in net assets as expense recoveries.
+Reimbursement received from LPCH totaled \$17,955 and \$20,438 for the years ended August 31, 2011 and 2010, respectively, and is reflected in the consolidated statements of operations and changes in net assets as expense recoveries.

 Purchased Services - SHC provides various services to LPCH.
 These services include operating room, cardiac catheterization, interventional radiology, radiation oncology and laboratory.
 The cost of these services is charged back to LPCH based on a percentage of charges intended to approximate cost or a cost per procedure.
 Costs of these purchased services are reflected in the appropriate category in the consolidated statements of operations and changes in net assets.
-Reimbursement of purchased services from LPCH totaled \$45,503 and \$53,007 for the years ended August 31, 2010 and 2009, respectively, and is reflected in the consolidated statements of operations and changes in net assets as net patient service revenue.
+Reimbursement of purchased services from LPCH totaled \$42,341 and \$45,503 for the years ended August 31, 2011 and 2010, respectively, and is reflected in the consolidated statements of operations and changes in net assets as net patient service revenue.

-Other Services - Other services provided by SHC include services provided by interns and residents, billings and collections, building maintenance and utilities.
-Reimbursement of these services totaled \$21,197 and \$25,559 for the years ended August 31, 2010 and 2009, respectively, and is reflected in the consolidated statements of operations and changes in net assets as expense recoveries.
-SHC also leased 2,750 and 2,732 full time and part time employees to LPCH during the years ended August 31, 2010 and 2009, respectively.
+Other Services - Other services provided by SHC include services provided by interns and residents, building maintenance and utilities.
+Reimbursement of these services totaled \$22,977 and \$21,197 for the years ended August 31, 2011 and 2010, respectively, and is reflected in the consolidated statements of operations and changes in net assets as expense recoveries.
+SHC also leased 2,884 and 2,750 full time and part time employees to LPCH during the years ended August 31, 2011 and 2010, respectively.